rio-ke/workman/OS/Boot-pendrive.md

 - First Format the pendrive in windows laptop

-- the check pendrive in lunux lap for disk partition
+- The check pendrive in lunux lap for disk partition

 ```cmd
 lsblk
 ```
 * if its in -> sdb -> sdb1

-- delete extra sdb1 partion
+- Delete extra sdb1 partion

 ```cmd
 sudo fdisk /dev/sdb